 - GUSTAVE CHARLES born 1858 in Montreal, Canada.
 He married Aimee Charlotte Gault.
 They had one son – Robert – but no descendants.

-- FLORENCE ELIZA born on 12 May 1859 in Montreal, Canada (She married Walter Pocock, M.D. and details of this family can be found here (<– PDF)).
+- FLORENCE ELIZA born on 12 May 1859 in Montreal, Canada (She married Walter Pocock, M.D.
+Details of this family can be found here (<– PDF)).
 No descendants.

 - ELEANOR IDA CLARA who married Otto Loeck